rafaello7/RubiksCubeSolver/README.md

 The program can be compiled and run under Linux.
 It is compiled using `g++`.

 To run, a computer with at least 6GB RAM is recommended.
+With 3-4 GB of RAM the program executes slightly slower.
-The program can run with less memory, but it will perform poorly.
+With 2GB RAM or less it will perform rather poorly (512MB is absolute minimum).

 Please note that the program performs a lot of computations.
 The more processors, the less time the calculations will take.